Skip to content

 Tips for Maintaining the Quality of Plaster Materials

-Proper storage is key to maintaining plaster quality.
-Keep plaster powder in a dry, cool place.
-Moisture can cause it to set prematurely.
-Use airtight containers to prevent humidity from affecting the powder.
+Storing plaster properly is key to keeping its quality.
+Keep plaster powder in a cool, dry place.
+Moisture can cause it to set early and clump.
+Use airtight containers to keep humidity out.

 How to Integrate Technology with Traditional Art Techniques